Court revives Kansas City man’s lawsuit in wrongful arrest

 KANSAS CITY, Mo.
-(AP) - A Black man who was wrongly arrested when he 15 years old and held for three weeks without charge will be allowed to sue the two Kansas City officers who detained him, a federal appeals court has ruled.
+(AP) - A Black man who was wrongly arrested when he was 15 and held for three weeks without charge will be allowed to sue the two Kansas City officers who detained him, a federal appeals court has ruled.

 A three-judge panel of the 8th Circuit Court of Appeals ruled 2-1 Wednesday that the officers violated the constitutional rights of Tyree Bell when they arrested him without probable cause on June 8, 2016, KCUR reported.